NTSB says key bolts were missing from the door plug that blew off a Boeing 737 Max 9

 The NTSB investigation is ongoing and may take a year or more before a final report is completed.

-The Alaska Airlines 737 Max 9 incident came up during a Congressional hearing on Capitol Hill Tuesday.
-The administrator of the Federal Aviation Administration, Michael Whitaker, told lawmakers on the House Transportation and Infrastructure Committee this latest 737 accident has created several issues for the FAA.
+The Alaska Airlines 737 Max 9 incident came up during a congressional hearing on Capitol Hill on Tuesday.
+The administrator of the Federal Aviation Administration, Michael Whitaker, told lawmakers on the House Transportation and Infrastructure Committee that this latest 737 accident has created several issues for the FAA.

 "Going forward, we will have more boots on the ground closely scrutinizing and monitoring production and manufacturing activities," Whitaker said.
 "I do anticipate we will want to keep people on the ground there.
 We don't know how many yet.
 But we do think that presence will be warranted."